Approximating Persistent Homology for Large Datasets: Additional Simulation Results

 \paragraph{Gene Network.} We use a gene network from \cite{nr,cho2014wormnet} as our true data set $\mathcal{X}$.
 The gene network is an undirected weighted graph consisting of 924 nodes and 3,233 edges.
 The nodes represent genes and weights represent intensities of genetic interactions.
 The persistent homology is computed using the weight matrix.
 We subsample $B = 30$ subgraphs from $\mathcal{X}$, each consisting of $n$ nodes, where $n$ ranges from 200 to 600.
 The persistent homology of each subgraph can be computed using the submatrix from the total weight matrix.
 We compute the 2-Wasserstein distances between the mean diagrams or measures and the true persistence diagram $D[\mathcal{X}]$.
 The loss curves are shown in Figure \ref{fig:compare-frechet-loss}.

-\paragraph{Robustness Comparison.} We test the robustness of the Fréchet means against the mean persistence measures in our subsampling approach by contaminating the Annulus and Gene Network with Gaussian noise.
+\paragraph{Robustness Comparison.} We test the robustness of the Fr\'echet means against the mean persistence measures in our subsampling approach by contaminating the Annulus and Gene Network with Gaussian noise.
 Specifically, let $W$ be the matrix consisting of points in Annulus or weights in Gene Network.
 We create noisy data by $\widetilde{W}=W+V$ where $V$ is a matrix of the same shape as $W$ whose elements are i.i.d.~samples from the Gaussian distribution $\mathcal{N}(0,\sigma)$.
-We compute the mean persistence measures and Fréchet means using sample sets from the noisy data and then compute the error with respect to the true persistence diagrams of the original data sets.
+We compute the mean persistence measures and Fr\'echet means using sample sets from the noisy data and then compute the error with respect to the true persistence diagrams of the original data sets.
 The loss curves are plotted in Figure \ref{fig:compare-robust}.

-These experimental results show that mean persistence measures are more accurate and more robust than Fréchet means.
-The reason lies in two aspects: from the theoretical perspective, the variance of Fréchet means decreases in a complicated manner due to the nonnegative curvature of $(\mathcal{D}_2,\mathbb{W}_2)$, while from the algorithmic prespective, the greedy algorithm returns unstable local minima which lead to fluctuating approximation errors.
+These experimental results show that mean persistence measures are more accurate and more robust than Fr\'echet means.
+The reason lies in two aspects: from the theoretical perspective, the variance of Fr\'echet means decreases in a complicated manner due to the nonnegative curvature of $(\mathcal{D}_2,\mathrm{W}_2)$, while from the algorithmic prespective, the greedy algorithm returns unstable local minima which lead to fluctuating approximation errors.

 The results for HIV data and Gene Network also demonstrate that subsampling and approximating the true persistence diagram by mean persistence measures also performs well on general finite metric spaces.